Timirlon/ai-model-marketplace/README.md

 - Amirkhan Turgimbayev

 ## License
-This project is for academic purposes and is not intended for commercial use and licensed under MIT license.
+This project is designed for academic purposes only and is not intended for commercial use and licensed under MIT license.